tiagojsag/playbook/guidelines/hiring.md

 Outcomes of the call should be documented in the “comments” section on BambooHR candidate's page.
 Candidate will then be moved to "Phone screened" or discarded and informed accordingly.

 #### Challenge
-Some times we may request a skill challenge to the candidates.
+Sometimes we may request a skill challenge to the candidates.
 Challenges are normally requested to candidates whose provided portafolio isn't enough to determine their skills.
 Specific roles may have pre-created Challenges (e.g. [Front end coding chalenge](https://github.com/Vizzuality/coding-challenge-examples) ---> [TBD] create challenges for other roles?)

 The assigned collaborator should explain clearly what we expect from the challenge, how much effort we think the candidate should put on it, the general rules and what we will be trying to learn from it.
 The challenge will have a reasonable time limit (1 week), that depending on the motive can be extended if necessary.